 It is determined by the distal part being more medial or lateral than it should be.
 Whenever the distal part is more lateral, it is called valgus.
 Whenever the distal part is more medial, it is ...

-The valvulae conniventes, also known as Kerckring folds or plicae circulares, are the mucosal folds of the small intestine, starting from the second part of the duodenum, they are large and thick at the jejunum and considerably decrease in size distally in the ileum to disappear entirely in the ...
+The valvulae conniventes, also known as Kerckring folds, plicae circulares or just small bowel folds, are the mucosal folds of the small intestine, starting from the second part of the duodenum, they are large and thick at the jejunum and considerably decrease in size distally in the ileum to di...

 Van Buchem disease (VBD) is an extremely rare hereditary sclerosing bone dysplasia, also known as hyperostosis corticalis generalisata.
 This disease is characterised most notably by mandibular enlargement and thickening of the skull.